tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Western Marches/Western Marches.md

 >[!info]+ Information
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-%% The details here are relatively light, but figured it was a good first pass, only adding status/tim in case you have thoughts/feedback %%

 The Western Marches of Sembara encompass all of the lands west of the ancient baronies of [[Barony of Ainwick|Ainwick]] and [[Barony of Aveil|Aveil]].
 The land suffered greatly in the [[Great War]], and the hobgoblin wars that followed, and has only slowly recovered.
 It is still sparsely populated, and the [[Army of the West]] is the dominant institution in the region.
 The two military baronies - [[Barony of Usbourg|Usbourg]] and [[Barony of Dunfry|Dunfry]] - were created during the reign of [[Cece I]].